vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 ```

 These child `.env` files should be added to version control.
 Don't worry, the secrets are safe inside the root `.env` and are not uploaded to GitHub.

-If you are running Windows, please either migrate to Windows Subsystem for Linux or ping me.